 You could do one meaningful journaling prompt a day or even one dance a day.

-In just 15 minutes a day, you can create some peace within.
+In as little as 15 minutes a day, you can create some peace within.
 Which you can then lovingly give out to help folks who depend on you in your family, in your community, and in your world.

-I figure I can always get back to spending the other 23 hours and 45 minutes of the rest of each day panicking, making hand sanitizer from scratch (oh yes, I have), thinking about if I really need so much toilet paper and generally freaking out instead of helping people in real need.
+I figure I can always get back to spending the other 23 hours and 45 minutes of the rest of each day panicking, making hand sanitizer from scratch (oh yes, I have) and generally freaking out instead of helping people in real need.

-How To Get Started With Daily Painting To Heal A Broken Heart or Stay Grounded in Uncertain Times
+How To Heal A Broken Heart or Stay Grounded in Uncertain Times with Daily Painting

 Are you familiar with daily painting?